- Distinguished Professor of Health Sciences and Technology and of Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 - Assistant Professor of Medicine, Harvard Medical School

 Dr. Mark is Distinguished Professor of Health Sciences and Technology of Electrical Engineering and Computer Science at MIT.
 He trained in internal medicine at the Harvard Medical Unit at Boston City Hospital and then spent two years in the Medical Corps of the USAF studying the biological effects of laser radiation.
 He joined the faculty of the EE Department at MIT in 1969 and also the faculty of the Department of Medicine at Harvard Medical School.
 He has been active in teaching quantitative physiology to undergraduate and graduate engineering students at MIT, and Introduction to Clinical Medicine to HST MEMP students.
 Dr. Mark is a fellow of the IEEE, a fellow of the American College of Cardiology, and a founding fellow of the American Institute of Medical and Biological Engineering.
-He remains active in the practice of primary care internal medicine and geriatrics for about 20% of his time, and is Senior Physician at the Beth Israel Deaconess Medical Center.

 - PhD in Electrical Engineering, Massachusetts Institute of Technology, 1966